JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_testing_extension.md

 The _IntelliJ Platform Gradle Plugin_ introduces a top-level `intellijPlatformTesting` extension.
 It provides a possibility for registering custom tasks for running the IDE, unit tests, UI tests, or performance tests.

-For each of the custom tasks, a dedicated sandbox is created to isolate them form other tasks or the build flow as they may rely on a different IntelliJ Platform version, plugins, or other configuration.
+For each of the custom tasks, a dedicated sandbox is created to isolate them from other tasks or the build flow as they may rely on a different IntelliJ Platform version, plugins, or other configuration.

 ## IntelliJ Platform Testing